chris-official/chatbot/README.md

 pip install -r requirements.txt  # Install the dependencies
 ```

 Open the .env file and add your OpenAI and OpenWeatherMap API key.
+You can get your OpenAI key
+[here](https://platform.openai.com/api-keys) and your OpenWeatherMap key
+[here](https://home.openweathermap.org/api_keys).
+Finally, the file should look like this:

 ```bash
 OPENAI_API_KEY="your_openai_api_key"